mgreenw/JumboSmash/src/server/docs/photos/delete-photo.md

 ## Success Response

 **Condition**: The photo with the given id exists.
 The photo will be deleted.
+The return data is the updated list of photo ids.

 **Code**: `200 OK`